 Attendance Process: Attendance is recorded by assignment completion.
-The last date of attendance is the date of the last assignment correctly submitted.
+The last date of attendance is the date of the last in-class attendance.

 Attendance Policy: Students are expected to attend class regularly.
 Excessive absences may result in a lower grade or failure for the course.
-For the purposes of this online course, failure to submit an assignment on the date due will constitute an absence.

 Procedure for Submission of Work: All work for this class must be submitted to the appropriate drop box or discussion board in eLearn.
 It is the student's responsibility to make sure that work is submitted properly.
 Work submitted to the wrong drop box will be recorded as non-submitted.
 Also, missing work due to a student inaccurately submitting work will be recorded as non-submitted.
-Due dates for assignments and examinations are in the Calendar in eLearn.
-The student must submit the critical paper and take all required examinations to complete the course.
-Absolutely no late work will be accepted after Friday,

-November 24, 2023.
+Due dates for assignments, exams, and quizzes are in the Calendar in eLearn.
+The student must submit all major papers to complete the course.
+Absolutely no late work will be accepted after Friday, November 24, 2023.
 Prior to this date, the late penalty of 10% per day will apply.
-Please note: All assignments that were due prior to this date must be submitted by
+Please note: All assignments that were due prior to this date must be submitted by November 24.

-November 24.
 After that date, only the current assignments remaining in the course will be accepted.
 Therefore, it is VERY IMPORTANT that ALL papers due up to that point have been submitted; otherwise, the student forfeits the opportunity to earn a passing grade.